PlatONnetwork/platon.py/docs/examples.rst

 platon_getLogs limitations
 ~~~~~~~~~~~~~~~~~~~~~~~

-Platon JSON-RPC API servers, like Gplaton, do not provide easy to paginate over events, only over blocks.
+Platon JSON-RPC API servers, like Pnode, do not provide easy to paginate over events, only over blocks.
 There's no request that can find the first block with an event or how many events occur within a range of blocks.
 The only feedback the JSON-RPC service will give you is whether the `platon_getLogs` call failed.

 In this example script, we provide two kinds of heurestics to deal with this issue.
 The script scans events in a chunk of blocks (start block number - end block number).
 Then it uses two methods to find how many events there are likely to be in a block window: